 In response to overcrowded households, severely dilapidated houses, and the lack of affordable housing opportunities in the Nanakuli Homesteads, Nanakuli Hawaiian Homestead Community Association forged a working relationship with the nonprofit Hawaiian Community Development Board and California company Urban Housing Communities to develop a $15 million 48-unit affordable rental housing project in Nanakuli.
-The Hale Makana O Nanakuli project will provide safe, secure transitional and long-term rental housing designed to meet the needs of Nanakuli's low-income, with focus on Nanakuli's low-income Hawaiian families who earn 40% or below the adjusted median income.
-It will provide immediate relief to Nanakuli families with too many members living in the same household, to families living in dnagerous dilapidated houses, or families who have been forced to abandon their homes.
-Qualified tenants of Hale Makana may participate in the Kauhalepono Replacement Home Project.
-Hale Makana is primarily designed to help the Nanakuli homestead community by providing alternate housing, but within a major "Village Center" that also includes multi-purpose learning, community health, and commercial retail centers.
+Construction has been completed.The Hale Makana O Nanakuli project is providing safe, secure transitional and long-term rental housing designed to meet the needs of Nanakuli community, with focus on Nanakuli's low-income Hawaiian families who earn 40% and 30% below the adjusted median income.
+It is providing immediate relief to many Nanakuli families with too many members living in the same household, to families living in dangerous dilapidated houses, or families who have been forced to abandon their homes.
+Hale Makana was designed to help the Nanakuli homestead community by providing alternate housing, but within a major "Village Center" that also includes multi-purpose learning, community health, and commercial retail centers.
 It also serves as a pilot project as to how DHHL Homestead Associations can empower themselves to build similar affordable rental housing projects within their communities using established design, funding and construction approaches independent of the Department.

 This badly-needed rental housing project is one component of the "Nanakuli Village Center" development project intended to significantly improve the Nanakuli homestead community.
 It's location within the homesteading community will clearly facilitate easy access to cultural, educational, social, health, and economic opportunities.
 It will also facilitate surrounding family/community integration.
-At the end of the tax compliance period, it will be owned and operated by the Nanakuli Hawaiian Homestead Community Association, a step towards self-governance, economic independence and management of its own community resources.
+At the end of the 15-year tax compliance period, it will be owned and operated by the Nanakuli Hawaiian Homestead Community Association, a step towards self-governance, economic independence and management of its own community resources.